 Disables route caching for bridging.
 Route caching is the process of converting broadcast frames to Specifically-Routed Frames (SRF), using the entries in the NetBIOS name cache.
-Route caching is always enabled for DLSw traffic.
-You cannot enable or disable it.
+Route caching is always enabled for DLSw traffic (it cannot be enabled or disabled).

+'''

-''' NetBIOS+disable route-caching
+NetBIOS+disable route-caching

-Route caching is
+Route caching is OFF

+NetBIOS+

+'''